Rosen Zhelyazkov: Prime Minister of Bulgaria (2025–2026)

 Following the investiture vote, Zhelyazkov met with his predecessor, Caretaker Prime Minister, Dimitar Glavchev, in the traditional transfer of power ceremony.
 In his statement during the ceremony, Zhelyazkov promised to present the cabinet's governance plan within a month and noted that he expected a productive dialogue with the parliamentary opposition.

-From the 21st to the 22nd of January, Zhelyazkov departed on his first foreign visit to Strasbourg, where he met with EU Commission President Ursula von der Leyen, EU Council President, Antonio Costa, European Parliament Speaker, Roberta Metsola, as well as Bulgarian MEPs.
+From 21 to 22 January, Zhelyazkov departed on his first foreign visit to Strasbourg, where he met with EU Commission President Ursula von der Leyen, EU Council President Antonio Costa, European Parliament Speaker Roberta Metsola, as well as Bulgarian MEPs.

-On the 23d of January, Zhelyazkov oversaw the first meeting of his cabinet, during which it was decided to withdraw the previously drafted budget for 2025 developed by the preceding caretaker Glavchev government.
+On 23 January, Zhelyazkov oversaw the first meeting of his cabinet, during which it was decided to withdraw the previously drafted budget for 2025 developed by the preceding caretaker Glavchev government.

+Resignation

+Major protests weakened his government in November 2025, forcing him to abandon his controversial budget plan, which included tax increases.
+In addition to the budget issue, other sources of discontent, such as rising prices amid the transition to the euro and corruption among government officials, contributed to the prime minister's unpopularity.

+Zhelyazkov announced his pending resignation as Prime Minister on 11 December 2025 following weeks of country-wide protests against his government.